BardezAnAvatar/BGEE-Caster-Crafting/.research/Wands/wands-plans.md

 - Option: Let matching casters only use wands
 - Option: Let certain wands be usable by any class
 - Option: Let anyone use wands

+## Creating the Item
+1. Copy an empty wand item
+1. Copy the spell effects and write them to the wand
+1. Update the saves from spell to wand
+1. Set the gold for the caster level
+1. Update the usability flags
+1. Set the lore for identify